matuszewski/dockdash/README.md

 - timeouts settings picked individualy for each docker api action to take, taken from settings JSON config file
 - API created in REST type
 - using Axios as a new, secure and better alternative to popular Request module using in REST API

+## TODO
+- [ ] make it work with Docker instance hosted on macOS
+- [ ] split the api-server to many files, OOP or single scope of responsibilty per file